reiffd7/rec.gov_demographic_analysis/readme.md

     try:
         call = requests.get(query).text
      ...
+def export(df, fname, bucket):
+    """
+    Input:
+        pandas dataframe  of a site's customer information with additional columns for each cluster variable
+    Output:
+        No output.
+The data is exported to s3 and csv
+    """
+    to_export = fname
+    df.to_csv(to_export, header=True, index=True)
+    s3_client.upload_file(to_export, bucket, to_export)
 ```
 Large census api calls were made on each row.
 If an error was made in a single api call, it could have compromised my entire dataset.
 RDDs allowed me to fix errors before I ruined my whole dataset due to their immutable nature.
 I put together functions to call the api, but lazy evaluation allowed me to correct mistakes before they actually happened.